Our Review Process

 - Foods high in saturated fats, such as chocolate, butter, and pork

-While these foods should be avoided in order to prevent insulin resistance, they can be consumed in moderation occasionally.
+While these insulin resistance foods should be avoided in order to prevent insulin resistance, they can be consumed in moderation occasionally.
 By choosing a diet that is fiber rich and low in sugars, one can slowly but steadily reduce their chances of developing insulin resistance.
 Also know about prediabetes diet.

 Exercise For Insulin Resistance